-In the last few years, she has published a number of papers on the reception of Old Norse myth and literature, and has recently investigated the influence of Old Norse myth on Thomas Hardy, R.L.
+In the last few years, she has published a number of papers on the reception of Old Norse myth and literature, investigating the influence of Old Norse myth on novelists such as Thomas Hardy, R.L.
 Stevenson, Herman Melville, Gunter Grass and Neil Gaiman.
-Her monograph Narrative in the Icelandic Sagas: Meanings of Time in Old Norse Literature was published by Bloomsbury in 2021.
+Her monograph Narrative in the Icelandic Sagas: Meanings of Time in Old Norse Literature was published by Bloomsbury in 2021, and she has just written a book on Beowulf.
 She has also broadcast with the BBC on the topic of the Norse Gods.

-Heather has also published on contemporary crime fiction and has been a judge on the Ian Fleming Steel Dagger Award for contemporary thrillers and for the Gold Dagger panel.
+Heather has also published and lectured on contemporary crime fiction and was a judge for the Crime Writers’ Association Gold Dagger Award, and after that, for the Ian Fleming Steel Dagger Award for contemporary thrillers.

-Outside academia, Heather’s main interests are birdwatching, natural history more generally, and watching football.
+Outside academia, Heather’s main interests are birdwatching, natural history more generally, watching football and listening to Irish traditional music.
 Based in Oxford, she spends part of the year in rural Ireland with her husband and family.
-Heather led ASA’s tour ‘Iceland, Land of Ice and Fire: Myths, Legends and Landscapes’ in 2018 & 2019.
+Heather has led ASA’s tour ‘Iceland, Land of Ice and Fire: Myths, Legends and Landscapes’ since 2018.